kyma-project/cloud-manager/docs/user/resources/04-60-gcp-redis-instance.md

 ## Standard Tier

-In the *Standard* service tier, instance does not have a replica, and thus it cannot be considered highly available.
+In the **Standard** service tier, the instance does not have a replica.
+Thus, it cannot be considered highly available.

 | RedisTier | Capacity (GiB) | Network (minimum Gbps) |
 | --------- | -------------- | ---------------------- |